jpace/ijdk/README.md

     }
 ```

-* negative indices handled for List.get(n), so that get(-1) returns the last
+* negative indices handled for Array.get(n), so that get(-1) returns the last element in the list,
-  element in the list
+  get(-2) the second to last, etc.

 ```java
     List<String> names = Arrays.asList("Bart", "Lisa", "Homer", "Marge");